 Ohio Memory provides a variety of resources for users of digitized and historical newspapers to help them better access the vast amount of information available in these primary sources.
 For video tutorials, interactives and other instructional tools, please check out our Educational Resources!

 As part of the Ohio Digital Newspaper Program, the Ohio History Connection partners with local institutions to digitize their microfilmed newspapers.
-Please see our Microfilm Digitization page to learn more.
+Please see our Microfilm Services page to learn more.

 Yes!
 We rely on volunteers to do much of the work involved with digitizing historical materials and making them accessible online.